snapshot-labs/snapshot/src/plugins/README.md

 Under the `"space"` key you can define global config options for all proposals.
 The `"proposal"` key let's you define options specific to a single proposal.

 ## Hooks

+> Hooks are experimental and might be removed if there isn't enough demand to justify the extra bit of complexity.
+Make sure to share your plugin idea with the community and the core team before putting too much work in it.

 Hooks allow a plugin to execute a custom function when a certain action is performed on snapshot.org.
 Currently two hooks are available: